 La Push – Olympic Peninsula.
 We did the short hike in to Second Beach to see the desolate, driftwood-covered beach and dramatic “sea stacks” in the water.
 The area itself is famous for being riddled with partying werewolves in Twilight, even though everyone we saw looked relatively human, although maybe not such accomplished campers.
 We saw several huge backpacks heading down to enjoy one of the best things to do in Olympic National Park, some carrying sleeping bags under arms and giant tent poles that wouldn’t even fit in the backpack and, of course, a guy with a massive guitar.

 Hoh Rainforest – Olympic National Park.
-Another short, easy hike, this time in the famous, mossy rainforest.
+Another short, easy hike perfect for families, this time in the famous, mossy rainforest.
 We were particularly bemused by the two young jocks who got all geared up at the visitor centre, procuring maps, filling their Camelbaks and, of course, ditching their shirts, all in anticipation of a 1.5 km wheelchair accessible hike.

 Thunder Creek to Fourth of July Pass – North Cascades National Park.
 This stunning park is one of the absolute best places to visit in Washington, with dozens of amazing trails to choose from.
 Unfortunately, my options were somewhat limited because it was so early in the season (snow trouble and all).
 This particular hike involved a tough 800-metre climb on a nice trail through the trees, but it didn’t provide nearly the payoff views I was hoping for after all that effort.
 In hindsight, I should have seen that the camping family that I passed on their way down had tried to break it to me gently, warning that the pass itself was hidden in the trees, and only reluctantly agreeing – spurred into slight optimism by my hopeful smile, likely – that at least the views from the campsites were good.
 They were ok, at best.
 Good workout, I guess.